bendahl/uinput/README.md

 The package will then be installed to your local respository, along with the package documentation.
 The documentation contains more details on the usage of this package.

+Alternatively, if you'd like to use a specific version/tag of this library, you may use the gopkg.in service.
+To get v.1.x.x (latest stable v1), simply enter this on your command line:

+<code>go get gopkg.in/bendahl/uinput.v1</code>

+To import this version in your code use:

+<code>import "gopkg.in/bendahl/uinput.v1"</code>

+You may then refer to it as "uinput" in your code.
+For further details see: https://gopkg.in/bendahl/uinput.v1

+Thanks to gopkg.in for offering this great service!

 License
 --------
 The package falls under the MIT license.
 Please see the "LICENSE" file for details.